Download Careers360 App

 Conclusion

-In 1948, the Indian Parliament passed the Factories Act, which is a significant piece of legislation designed to increase profits for India's industrial sector.
+In 1948, the Parliament of India passed the Factories Act, which is a significant piece of legislation designed to increase profits for India's industrial sector.
 The Factories Act, formally known as the Factories (Amendment) Act of 1951, has undergone four modifications since its inception to adapt to India's evolving industrial environment and business strategies.
 The Factories Act of 1948 represents one of India's labour regulations.
 The 1948 Factories Act repealed the Child Labour (Prohibition and Regulation) Act of 1956, which was only in effect for factories with 20 or more employees.

 Frequently Asked Questions (FAQs)